Cheap pet insurance

 Step 2: See if you can get cashback on top of the cheapest quote

-Step 3.
-Always check the policy carefully before buying
+Step 3: Always check the policy carefully before buying

-After you've found the cheapest quote that suits your requirements, it's crucial you double-check the quotes directly on the insurer's own website.
+After you've found the cheapest quote that suits your requirements, it's crucial you double-check the quote directly on the insurer's own website.
 To speed up searches some comparison sites can make assumptions, which may not fit your profile.

 Get quotes direct from a specialist insurer